Luca D'Alberto

-Luca D’Alberto (born May 6, 1983) is an Italian composer, musician, producer, arranger and multi-instrumentalist hails from Teramo, Abruzzo.
+Luca D’Alberto (born 6 May 1983) is an Italian composer, musician, producer, arranger and multi-instrumentalist hails from Teramo, Abruzzo.

 Early life and background

 D’Alberto was born and brought up in Teramo, Abruzzo.
 He completed his graduation in violin and viola summa cum laude with a Ministerial Mention in Italy.
 He studied with Clara Campi, Rocco De Massis (First Violist of "San Carlo Napoli"), Antonio Anselmi (First Violinist of "Musici Di Roma") Reiner Schmidt.
 As a winner of international selection, he attended the Music academy in Cremona and Milano studying with Bruno Giuranna and Simonide Braconi (First Viola in Scala, Milan).
 During his classical studies, he became interested by other musical genres such as electronic music, rock, and experimental music.

 Career

 In 2004, D’Alberto collaborated with Xabier Iriondo, a former guitarist and founder of Italian rock band Afterhours, creating with him the experimental music project Choral Funis Dualitas.
 In the same year, D'Alberto became a Violectra Official Player, testimonial of this particular instrument alongside the likes of Jean-Luc Ponty and Nigel Kennedy.
 In 2007, he founded the project Ex.
 Wave with the pianist Lorenzo Materazzo and in the same year with this project, he released the album "Apri Gli Occhi" (Do it Yourself/EMI).
 In 2008, and in 2011, the rock band Deep Purple chose Ex.
 Wave as an open act for the Milan live show (Teatro Smeraldo) and for the Verona live show (Arena di Verona).

 During 2012 and 2015, he continued his artistic career as a soloist giving life to his projects ESTASI.
-A project of music and dance that sees as guests some dancers from Tanztheater "Pina Bausch".
+A project of music and dance that sees as guests some dancers from Tanztheater Wuppertal Pina Bausch.

 In 2013, as a composer and performer, he took part in the Pina 40 festival; a festival celebrating the 40th anniversary of the Tanztheater Wuppertal Pina Bausch.
 At the same time, he began a long collaboration with the director Michele Placido and the director Costanza Quatriglio.

 In 2014, D’Alberto composed the original soundtrack for "9X10 novanta", "Lampedusani" with Erri De Luca directed by Costanza Quatriglio.
 In the same year, he composed the original soundtrack for "Prima di andar via" directed by Michele Placido and in 2015, for the original soundtrack for the movie "La scelta" directed by Michele Placido.
 He started working with multimedia artist Saskia Boddeke and director Peter Greenaway and he composed the original soundtrack for many of their artistic installations and movies: “Obedience” (Judisches Museum Berlin), Chtchoukine, Matisse, La Danse Et La Musique (Louis Vuitton Foundation, Paris), H Is For Horse, H Is For Hope (Festival dei Due Mondi – Spoleto, Italy) Body Parts (Sala Veronica, Murcia, Spain.)

 During 2016 and 2017, he composed the original soundtrack for "Down the Volga, a river movie" directed by Saskia Boddeke and for the docufilm "The Greenaway alphabet" directed by Saskia Boddeke; "The Greenaway alphabet" has been screened in the most important film festivals in the world.